Form V visit Places of Worship

 Form V visited two places of worship in preparation for researching and creating their own RS projects.

-We journeyed on to Leamington Gurdwara where we ate our lunch in the vast Langar Hall.
-The dining hall and kitchen provide many meals every week for visitors.
-We were lucky enough to sample some of the delicious food.
+They then headed to Leamington where they ate lunch in the vast Langar Hall.
+This dining hall and kitchen provides many meals for visitors every week.
+The children were lucky enough to sample some of the delicious food.
 Our host here was Myjinder Singh Braich, a local business man who also volunteers his time to talk to school groups.
-He told us stories of all 10 Gurus and we witnessed a lady reading formally from the Guru Granth Sahib.
+Everyone removed their shoes and covered their heads with scarves before being shown into the worship halls.

-This was an informative and interesting trip that has provided an initial stimulus for the children to work independently on their chosen areas of study.
+This interesting trip provided an excellent stimulus for the children to begin their independent studies for their RS projects.

 Head of RS & PSHE